MuminjonGuru/Fyyur/README.md

 ### Overview

 This app is nearly complete.
 It is only missing one thing… real data!
-While the views and controllers are defined in this application, it is missing models and model interactions to be able to store retrieve, and update data from a database.
+While the views and controllers are defined in this application, it is missing models and model interactions to be able to store retrieve and update data from a database.
 By the end of this project, you should have a fully functioning site that is at least capable of doing the following, if not more, using a PostgreSQL database:

 * creating new venues, artists, and creating new shows.
 * searching for venues and artists.